 Continuous tension to increase hypertrophy is referred to as; ‘cross bridging’ or, chemical bonds that form between strands (filaments), of the contractile proteins in the muscle.

-Continuous tension can help you develop more cross bridges, this can be achieved in 2 ways.
+Continuous tension can help you develop more cross bridges, which can be achieved in 2 ways.

-This develops and conditions the muscles, tendons and strength curve associated to all of these, essentially; this is what builds your foundation.
+This develops and conditions the muscle, tendons and strength curve associated to all of them is essentially; this is what builds your training foundation.

 Weight training is 'Dynamic' find the form, style and intensity that suits you and your goal the best.

 Partial rep ranges do have their place in weight training hypertrophy...

 This is where the top 15 and bottom 15% of each movement, meaning: from fully contracted to extended or resting length of each muscle, is eliminated from each rep.

 The middle 60 to 70% of each movement in each rep can be classed as partial; constant tension should be the main focus in this range.

 Speed of movement in each repetition should not be done to slow or too fast, maintain a smooth speed for each repetition, (control, form, squeezing and concentration), sounds easy... but it's not when your trying preform all of these at the same time with a heavy set of dumbbells in each hand.